Brick Investment Partners

 A New York-based private equity firm

-Brick Investment Partners prefers to invest in manufacturing, healthcare services, industrial services, chemicals, transportation, energy and fuels, business services and woman and minority-owned businesses.
+Brick Investment Partners prefers to invest in the sectors of manufacturing, healthcare services, industrial services, chemicals, transportation, energy and fuels, business services, and in woman-owned and minority-owned businesses.

 Brick Investment Partners provides the following services:

-Brick Investment Partners work with the founders/owners of family businesses to complete a partial or exit strategy.
-Aging business owners looking to retire may consider selling their business or transition the business from one generation to another and retain some equity.
-The firm facilitates the full acquisition of the businesses or enters into a partnership with the next generation of the family that wishes to retain partial control in the business.
+Brick Investment Partners work with the founders/owners of family businesses to complete a partial or total exit strategy.
+Aging business owners looking to retire may consider selling their business or transitioning the business from one generation to another while retaining some equity.
+Brick facilitates the full acquisition of the business or enters into a partnership with the next generation of the family or the original owner wishing to retain partial control of the business.

 When considering businesses for investment, Brick Investment Partners gives preference to businesses with positive cash flows and potential for growth in their respective industries.
 Typically, Brick Investment Partners lists two requirements when seeking companies to invest in.
-One of the requirements is companies with $3-$10 million EBITDA but may consider up to $20 million of annual EBITDA.
+One of the requirements is companies with $3-$10 million EBITDA, although Brick may consider investing in companies with up to $20 million of annual EBITDA.

-Secondly, the potential businesses should primarily operate in the United States or Canada but may have operations in overseas countries.
-The firm focuses on companies in manufacturing, healthcare services, business services, chemicals, transportation, industrial services, fuel, energy, woman or minority-owned businesses.
+Secondly, the potential businesses should primarily operate in the United States or Canada but may have operations in foreign countries.

-In February 2018, Brick Investment Partners completed the acquisition of Oil Changers Inc. in partnership with Trivest Partners.
-Oil Changers is a Pleasanton-based independently owned lube service company.
+In February 2018, Brick Investment Partners completed the acquisition of Oil Changers Inc., in partnership with Trivest Partners.
+Oil Changers is a Pleasanton-based, independently owned lube service company.
 The company focuses mainly on oil changes and ancillary services such as windscreen wiper and air filter replacements.
-Oil changer’s niche focus on providing superior speed and top-of-the-line service is helping the company increase the daily car counts, the number of return customers and premium ticket prices.
+Oil changer’s niche focus on providing superior speed and top-of-the-line service is helping the company increase the daily car counts, the number of return customers,as and premium ticket prices.

 Chris Thorpe is the managing partner of Brick Investment Partners.
 He lists over 20 years of experience in managing businesses and portfolio investments.
 He is also the co-founder of Hudson Capital Energy, LLC, a provider of over-the-counter derivatives that was sold to INTL FCStone in 2011, and CTA Financial, LLC, an NFA-registered entity that advises clients on investment and commodity derivatives.